2. Detective Entry FAQs

 Yes all candidates will need to pass basic knowledge checks during initial training

 In addition candidates will need to pass the National Investigators Exam covering relevant legislation.
-There are two opportunities to do this and a pass is required to achieve accreditation as a detective.
+There are regular opportunities to do this and a pass is required to achieve accreditation as a detective.

 The pass mark for this exam is currently 55.7%